hashicorp/consul/website/source/api/catalog.html.md

 - `ServiceID` `(string: "")` - Specifies the ID of the service to remove.
 The service and all associated checks will be removed.

+- `Namespace` `(string: "")` - **(Enterprise Only)** Specifies the namespace in which the service and checks will be deregistered.
+If not provided in the JSON body, the value of the `ns` URL query parameter or the `X-Consul-Namespace` header will be used.
+  If not provided at all, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
+Added in Consul 1.7.0.

 ### Sample Payloads